-The modified accelerated cost recovery system (MACRS) is the depreciation system that must be used for most tangible depreciable assets placed in service after 1986.
+The modified accelerated cost recovery system (MACRS) is the depreciation system that you must use for most tangible depreciable assets placed in service after 1986.

-For more information about depreciation, get Publication 946.
+For more information about depreciation of property placed in service after 1986, get Publication 946.
 It contains a detailed discussion of MACRS and its depreciation methods.